 The more I thought about some of the so-called conveniences we’d lost in moving from a newer home to an older one, the more I realized that not having lots of bells and whistles in our home meant there was a lot less to a) figure out, and b) fix.

 We’re trained to always look for the newest and most innovative, but bells and whistles can add a lot of unnecessary complications to our lives.
-A lot of times, all of the “features” that come with homes, appliances, cars, phones, and other electronics actually make our lives more complicated instead of easier.
+A lot of times, all of the “features” that come with homes, appliances, cars, phones, etc. actually make our lives more complicated instead of easier.

 I’d love to hear from y’all about what over-complicates your life, and any steps you’ve taken (or want to take) to simplify.
 Please share in the comments!